USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

 # Introduction to Rendering

-THe goal of photorealistic rendering is to create an image of $3D$ scene that is indistinguishable from photograph of same scene.
+The goal of photorealistic rendering is to create an image of $3D$ scene that is indistinguishable from photograph of same scene.
 For the most part, we will be satisfied with an accurate simulation of the physics of light and its interaction with matter, relying on our understanding of display technology to present the best possible image to the viewer.

 We mostly work with equations developed between the 16th and early 19th century that model light as particles that travel along rays.
 This leads to a more efficient computational approach based on a key operation known as **ray tracing**

 We are going to look at the **Path Tracing** algorithm.
-What are differences between Eay Tracing and Path Tracing?
+What are differences between Ray Tracing and Path Tracing?
 I got the following online:

 In Ray tracing, rays are cast from the camera into the scene.
 When they hit some geometry, lighting is calculated at that point by tracing additional rays towards light sources.